 In 2016, the Halston Marketing team was brought in to manage all facets of marketing and branding for an IoT start-up in Leeds named Hark.

-Hark offer an environmental monitoring system.
-This allows clients to monitor, store, and analyse their business-critical environmental data.
+Hark’s offering is a cloud-based environmental monitoring and energy usage management platform.
+Companies use the platform to monitor, store, and analyse their business-critical data.
 The service is perfect for companies who need to accurately record fluctuations and how they affect their operations.

-It is important to us to align B2B marketing with business goals when dealing with start-ups and scale-ups.
-Hark came to us with an innovative, cutting-edge product with a goal in mind: to grow.
-So, we developed a generic blueprint of objectives that would guide the way we marketed a growing tech company with a bright future.
+It is important to us to align our B2B marketing strategies with business goals when dealing with start-ups and scale-ups.
+Hark came to us with an innovative, bleeding-edge product in the emerging IoT market with a goal in mind: to grow.
+So, we developed a blueprint of objectives that would guide the way we marketed a growing tech company with a bright future.

 Create awareness about the company and its technology within niche markets

 Work on the brand, target audiences and messaging

 Create educational long-form content to use for inbound marketing and outbound sales

 Position the brand and team as experts in their field and build trust to open the door to bigger clients